 Eating too much can be deterrent to good health and this has been proved by research.
 Studies have demonstrated amazing age-delaying and anti-cancer effects in animals fed 30 percent less than they would eat if they were given free access to food.
 The idea is to not stay hungry but to eat foods that are nutritious and low in empty calories.

 Fish is the best dietary source of the omega-3 fats DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
 Including fish into your diet one to two times a week will help balance out that all-important omega-6/omega-3 ratio.
-Your best options are wild-caught, high-omega-3
+Your best options are wild-caught, high-omega-3 fish like salmon and sardines.

 Have More Veggies